1988 VFL grand final

-The 1988 VFL Grand Final was an Australian rules football game contested between the Hawthorn Football Club and the Melbourne Football Club, held at the Melbourne Cricket Ground in Melbourne on 24 September 1988.
-It was the 92nd annual Grand Final of the Victorian Football League, staged to determine the premiers for the 1988 VFL season.
+The 1988 VFL grand final was an Australian rules football game contested between the Hawthorn Football Club and the Melbourne Football Club, held at the Melbourne Cricket Ground in Melbourne on 24 September 1988.
+It was the 92nd annual grand final of the Victorian Football League, staged to determine the premiers for the 1988 VFL season.
 The match, attended by 93,754 spectators, was won by Hawthorn by a margin of 96 points, marking that club's seventh premiership victory.

 Background

-It was Hawthorn's sixth successive Grand Final appearance, while Melbourne were competing in its first since winning the 1964 VFL Grand Final.
+It was Hawthorn's sixth successive grand final appearance, while Melbourne was competing in its first since winning the 1964 VFL grand final.